-- Phillips 66 Eastern Region Championships
+- · Eastern Region Championships

-- Phillips 66 FIS Masters Cup & Western Region Championships
+- FIS Masters Cup & Western Region Championships

-- Phillips 66 National Championships
+- A Racer's Edge National Championships

-- Phillips 66 National Championship Downhill

 Masters racing offers more than high-quality ski competition.
 It offers an opportunity to meet, ski and compete with a group of extraordinary individuals from all walks of life.
 Many members of the ski industry compete including ski area executives, ski equipment and clothing entrepreneurs, former national team members, and honored members of the U.S. Ski Hall of Fame.
 Masters racing is highly social, and the masters are a friendly group.
 Of the reasons current masters list for participation, camaraderie is always among the first.
 Second, of course, is a love of competition.
 At many events, masters racing is a family affair, where two or three generations compete.
 Life-long relationships are quickly formed with new friends of all ages and abilities across the country.